What is a Wake Window?

-In the early days, I can’t really remember my boy being awake for any length of time but my word, did he feed!
-It seemed like a never-ending cycle of snoozing and feeding but then something changed.
+In the early days, I can’t remember my boy being awake for any length of time, but my word, did he feed!
+It seemed like a never-ending cycle of snoozing and feeding, but then something changed.

-I can’t tell you exactly when but maybe 4 weeks or so, I found I had more entertaining to do and before I knew it I had a screaming baby in my arms.
+I can’t tell you exactly when, but maybe four weeks or so, I found I had more entertaining to do, and before I knew it, I had a screaming baby in my arms.

-Fast forward, I now know that is because I hadn’t paid attention (or even been aware of) his wake windows and we’d ventured into “overtired” territory.
+Fast forward, I now know that is because I hadn’t paid attention (or even been aware of) his wake windows, and we’d ventured into”overtired” territory.
 When a baby gets overtired, their body gets fired up on adrenaline and cortisol – they are completely wired!
-To put it simply – that baby is not going to sleep…not without a fight anyway!
+So, to put it simply, that baby will not sleep.
+Not without a fight anyway!

-At around 2 months, I was chatting to a friend, pouring my heart out explaining how my baby never slept.
-She says to me “mate, it’s 2 hours max or he’ll be getting overtired!”
+At around two months, I was chatting to a friend, pouring my heart out explaining how my baby never slept.
+Finally, she says to me, “mate, it’s 2 hours max, or he’ll be getting overtired.”

-Obviously, I was thinking, if he’s tired why doesn’t he just go to sleep but looking back, why would you.
-Seeing all these exciting things, everything is new but better yet, you recognise something!
+I thought, if he’s tired, why doesn’t he go to sleep, but looking back, why would you.
+Everything is new and exciting, but better yet, you recognise something!
 It’s all just so much fun!

 So, as a parent, it’s our job to remind them that it’s time to fall asleep.